 Are you interested in learning more about Invisalign®?
 Please read our FAQs page to learn more about this innovative orthodontic treatment.
-We invite you to call Polish Dental Center of Midtown at 404-389-0700 to schedule your consultation with Dr. Tiffany Jamison-Rand and find out more about Invisalign in Atlanta, Georgia.
+We invite you to call Polish Dental Center of Midtown at 404-389-0700 to schedule your consultation with Dr. Tiffany Jamison-Rand and associates and find out more about Invisalign in Atlanta, Georgia.

 What is Invisalign?